 I don’t know how they manage to do that!
 Many times I’ve jumped out of my skin as a flash of motorbike crashes into my peripheral vision.
 Call me old-fashioned but I don’t like jumping out of my skin.
 If I had to make a list of my hobbies, jumping out of my skin wouldn’t be high up there!
 It wouldn’t be in my top 10, put it that way.

 But it’s not just motorbikes…oh no, don’t be so silly!
 It’s basically anything that will fit on a pavement…

-This vehicle can be best described as the back of a motorbike with a huge shopping trolley attached to the front.
-Useful, suitable for big loads, convenient for many jobs and also liable to mow you down and leave you flat and lifeless, like a character from a Roland Emmerich movie.
+This vehicle can be best described as half motorbike half shopping trolley.
+Useful, suitable for big loads, and convenient for many jobs.
+It’s also liable to mow you down leaving you flat and lifeless, like a character from a Roland Emmerich movie.
 I am one hundred percent convinced that if cars could fit on pavements…well, you know how that sentence will finish.

 Oh and if you think you can get away from all of this danger by slipping down one of the many narrow side streets…think again…

-I love Thailand and I love this aspect of the culture, nobody bats an eyelid and the drivers are respectful of pedestrians in that they will slow down but you have to move out-of-the-way for them…not the other way around, so remember to look both ways CONSTANTLY and then look both ways again, keep listening for engines at all costs and as I said, get some eyes surgically attached to the back of your head before you get on a flight here…they’re coming to get you!
+I love Thailand and I love this aspect of the culture, nobody bats an eyelid and the drivers are respectful of pedestrians in that they will slow down.
+Despite the driver’s respectful speed you have to move out-of-the-way for them…not the other way around, so remember to look both ways CONSTANTLY.
+Then, look both ways again, keep listening for engines at all costs.
+It may also be advisable to get some eyes surgically attached to the back of your head before you get on a flight here…they’re coming to get you!

-Hope you have enjoyed this safety blog, please share and spread the word so we can all take to the streets without harm.
+Hope you have enjoyed this safety blog, please spread the word so we can all take to the streets without harm.